ampproject/amphtml/extensions/amp-youtube/amp-youtube.md

 ### data-channelid

 The YouTube channel id whose uploads playlist should be embedded.
-For example, in this URL: `https://www.youtube.com/embed?listType=playlist&list=UUUB8Kb4pxYzsDsHxzBfnid4Q`, `UB8Kb4pxYzsDsHxzBfnid4Q` is the channel id (the uploads playlist id is the channel id prefixed with `UU`).
+For example, in this URL: `https://www.youtube.com/embed?listType=playlist&list=UUB8Kb4pxYzsDsHxzBfnid4Q`, `UCB8Kb4pxYzsDsHxzBfnid4Q` is the channel id (the uploads playlist id is derived from the channel id by replacing the leading `UC` with `UU`).
 You can provide a `data-channelid` instead of a `data-videoid` attribute to embed a channel's uploads instead of a single video.
 Channels do not come with default placeholders.
 You can provide a placeholder for the video per example 2 above.

 ### data-param-\*